clinia/react-vision/README.md

 <div align="center">
   <img src=".github/clinia-logo.svg" width="250">
   <h1>React Vision</h1>
-  <h4>React library that lets you create a health-care search experience using Clinia's search API.</h4>
+  <h4>React library that lets you create a healthcare search experience using Clinia's search API.</h4>
   <p>
     <a href="#why">Why</a> •
     <a href="#features">Features</a> •